BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

         # arguments for each predictor type, e.g.:
             proximity_preferred_distance
             proximity_decay
+            ...
             ##PP_comment: as the number of predictors increase, it will be hard to keep track of all the parameters, so can establish a convention that names of parameters specific to a particular predictor start with a predictor identifier
             ##PP_comment: I need to understand what exactly time_shift is doing and where to implement it [potentially just need to implement it in local_windows] **RESOLVED** decided to not implement time_shift
+            dropna : True (filter out rows with nans in combined_predictorDF) or False (keep nans)
     Returns:
-        foragers_object : modified foragers_object which contains all computed predictors as attributes all_predictors_DF : a combined DataFrame containing all computed predictor values for each forager and time step at all selected grid points, with nans filtered out
+        foragers_object : modified foragers_object which contains all computed predictors as attributes combined_predictorDF : a combined DataFrame containing all computed predictor values for each forager and time step at all selected grid points, with nans filtered out

     Psuedocode implementation:
         #save local_windows parameter values as attributes of the foragers_object, e.g.